stelzinga/MF/Management_Framework.md

 - Promotion / Communication
 ________________________________________
 ## Communications
 Communications is the Business Function occupied with the general brand name of the Venture both external and internal.
 ________________________________________
 ## Audit
 Audit is responsible for an independent Control of part or whole of Operations.
 The focus of Audit can be different:
 - Conduct of Staff
 - Adherence to internal and/or external rules
 - Efficiency of Operations
+- Efficiency of Business Functions
 - Existing zones of Risk or emergence of new Risk
 - Financial performance (Revenue, Cost)
 - Performance of Management in discharging their duties